tjFogarty/tj-ie/src/site/posts/improving-client-side-performance.md

 From here you'll see the preview window:

-{% cloudinary "preview-1_hsqbl9.jpg", "Preview app" %}
+{% image "preview-1.png", "Preview app" %}

 Pressing CMD + A, you can select all the images, then go to Tools > Adjust Size.
 The dialogue that appears will let you set a value for the width and height, though you might only set the width and let it scale the image for you so no part of the picture is clipped.

-{% cloudinary "preview-2_kelj5v.jpg", "Preview app resize dialogue" %}
+{% image "preview-2.png", "Preview app resize dialogue" %}

 #### Batch Resize on Windows